edmondchensj/cancer-research/README.md

 * Run `python code/build_models.py`

 ### 4. Preliminary Visualization
 * This outputs a coherence graph to select the optimum number of topics and a list of wordclouds that will be required for step 5.
+The *helper_files* folder contains a .png file to mask wordclouds in a circle shape.
 * Run `python code/visualize_models.py`

 ### 5. Postprocessing and final Visualization
 * Run `python code/postprocess.py`

-## Misc
-The raw data that I retrieved from PubMed is shown in the *data* folder.
-The *helper_files* folder contains a .png file to mask wordclouds in a circle shape.